Former Princeton women's hockey captain Laing facing down adversity, has 'some exciting things coming up' | College Hockey | USCHO.com

 It was a historic night for women’s hockey, and Denna was proud to be one of the pioneers.

 Tragically, a night that was supposed to be one of euphoric satisfaction became life-changing in all the wrong ways.
-Denna stepped on a stick, crashed into the boards, and suffered a severe spinal cord injury.
+Denna crashed into the boards, and suffered a severe spinal cord injury.
 She was left with no feeling in her legs and limited movement of her arms.

 Now, four years later, Denna has worked hard to gain strength in her upper body and core muscles, but the absence of feeling in her legs remains, as does limited movement in her arms to the point of having essentially no movement in her fingers.